Translation Note: The Inglés version of this content is being displayed because the Español translation is unavailable.

 Access to information about these studies can help lift the level of the debate concerning curricular transformation.
 By including some studies in favour of harmful animal use, the database allows for dissection of their claims, and encourages further refinement of the arguments for full replacement.
 Studies with valid arguments in support of the use of animal cadavers, organs and tissue - but which do not question the killing of animals - are joined by those that explore ethical sourcing, thereby encouraging critical engagement.
 And discussions about the inclusion or exclusion of cadaver dissection in human medicine curricula can offer lessons in the potential relevance of dissection within veterinary medicine and zoology studies.

-The database is an evolving resource.
+The Studies Database is an evolving resource.
 New functionality, including linking studies to relevant products listed in the Alternatives Database, and inclusion of more non-English studies, will also be introduced.
 Several journals have granted permission to make available the full versions of selected papers.

 Please credit the InterNICHE Studies and Alternatives Databases if you use them for a project or paper.
 Feedback and suggestions for new content is welcome!